August 7, 2014

+This is the first in a series of posts explaining Active Patterns, a very cool feature of F#.
 This post will lay the groundwork by covering pattern matching, and introducing the concept of active patterns.
 Subsequent posts will cover the various types of active pattern in detail.

 Thanks to Miles McGuire for setting me straight on the name.

-FSharp is full of little nice ideas that you appreciate when you come from a C# background, and destructuring assignment is one of them.
+F# is full of little nice ideas that you appreciate when you come from a C# background, and destructuring assignment is one of them.
 Take a look at the following.

 let date = (21, 8, 2014) let d, m, y = date val y : int = 2014 val m : int = 8 val d : int = 21 let _, month, year = date val year : int = 2014 val month : int = 8

 That’s a tuple representing a date.
 To extract values from the tuple and assign them to the three variables d, m and y we can do a single assignment.
 The tuple gets deconstructed (think constructor in reverse).

 In the second assignment we use the _ to indicate that we don’t care about the first value in the tuple.
 It will create two variables month and year.